Lenovo Brand World

 Applications

-Don’t use the subbrand wordmarks as a replacement for text in headlines or written sentences.
+Avoid using subbrand wordmarks as replacements for text in headlines or body copy.

 Back to Top